-Since DEAP adoption, the DIN, currently 35 members strong and staffed by OCT and the Library/County, has demonstrated ongoing commitment to guide DEAP implementation efforts, pursue opportunities for greater community engagement, and meet monthly to check-in on project progress.
+Since DEAP adoption, the DIN, has grown to over 45 members, is staffed by OCT and the Library/County, and has demonstrated ongoing commitment to guide DEAP implementation efforts, pursue opportunities for greater community engagement, and meet monthly to check-in on project progress.

 “The Digital Inclusion Network will present annual progress reports to monitor the status of specific initiatives and will continue to play a key role in implementing the plan and monitoring its success.” (p.6)

 “Share the Plan: The Digital Inclusion Network will share the Digital Equity Action Plan broadly with organizations, agencies and individuals that participated in the planning process and encourage adoption and support by the governing bodies of community-based organizations, school districts, higher education institutions and businesses throughout the county.” (p.14)